Dental Extractions

 Can I claim dental extractions through my HSA?

 Yes.
 Because dental extractions qualify under the Medical Expense Tax Credit, they can be reimbursed through a Health Spending Account.
-Submit your itemized receipt from the dentist along with your claim.

 Is wisdom tooth removal HSA eligible?